-- (1) An examination is not passed if the examinee has deliberately deceived or attempted to deceive about his/her performance.
-An act of deception exists in particular if - 1. unauthorised aids are used or carried, - 2. a third-party service is passed off as one's own or - 3. the text of a written paper, measured in words, consists of more than 15 percent of parts of previous examination papers of the same examinee without this being indicated. - (2) If an examinee commits another attempt at cheating within three years of being notified of the failure due to an earlier attempted deception, the module examinations in question and the Bachelor's or Master's examination of the degree programmes in question are deemed to have been definitively not passed. - (3) Anyone who repeatedly or seriously disrupts a class or examination procedure may be excluded from continuing the said class or examination by the instructors, examiners or invigilators, and expelled from the room.
+(1) An examination is not passed if the examinee has deliberately cheated or attempted to cheat.
+An act of deception is deemed to exist in particular if unauthorised aids are used or brought to the examination or if the work of a third party is presented as the examinee's own.
+An act of deception is also deemed to exist if more than 15% of the text of a written piece of work, measured in words, consists of earlier work by the same examinee, without this being indicated as such.

+- (2) If an examinee attempts to cheat again in the same study programme after having been warned that he/she will fail the examination due to an earlier attempt at cheating, the relevant module examinations and the entire Bachelor's or Master's examination are definitively failed. - (3) Anyone who repeatedly or seriously disrupts a class or examination procedure may be excluded from continuing the said class or examination by the instructors, examiners or invigilators, and expelled from the room.